Large Deviations for Processes in Random Environments with Jumps

 \begin{lemma} Let $k$ and $k'$ be two real numbers such that $0<k'<k$.
 Then the following two inequalities hold:

 \end{lemma} {\bf Proof.} The second inequality is obvious since $\{T_{kt}\leq t, T_{kt}\leq D_1\}\subseteq \{T_{kt}\leq t\}$.
-Our proof of the first inequality from the lemma \ref{second_lemma} used the fact that the number of crossings of the walk is finite.
+Our proof of the first inequality from Lemma \ref{second_lemma} used the fact that in finite time the walk can make only finitely many crossings over the fixed hyperplane.
 Obviously, we can't use that fact in the continuous setting.
 The idea is to break the process between its crossings of a strip between hyperplanes $Z_{-w}$ and $Z_0$, where $w$ is some fixed real number from the interval $(\frac12,1)$.
 Define the following stopping times: $G_0=0$, $F_0=\inf\{t: X_t\cdot l\leq -w\}$.
 Having defined $G_i$ and $F_i$, for $i\geq 0$, we inductively define

 We will need the following lemma: \begin{lemma} For any two real numbers $k$ and $k'$ satisfying $0<k'<k$ we have